dr-skot/json-stash/README.md

 So `load(save(value))` should clone `value` if `test(value)` returns true.

-`update` turns a value returned by `load` (which may contain placeholders for re-referenced objects) into a clone of the original `value`.
-You can omit `update` if you know your `value` can never contain re-referenced objects.
-But if you're wrong and
+The optional `update` function takes a value returned by `load`, which may contain placeholders for re-referenced objects, and updates it with placeholder-resolved data.
+You can omit `update` if you know your `value` will never contain re-referenced objects.
-`update` is missing when it's needed, `unstash` will throw a runtime error.
+But if you're wrong about that and `update` is missing when it's needed, `unstash` will throw an error.

 <!-- TODO example of this error -->

-See [How it works](#how-it-works) for more details on the `stash`/`unstash` process.
+See [How it works](#how-it-works) for more details about the `stash`/`unstash` process.

 ## Classes

-`addClass` makes it easy to add serializers for classes.
+The `addClass` method simplifies defining serializers for classes.

 ```javascript
 import { addClasses, stash, unstash } from "json-stash";